toa-io/toa/documentation/contributing/cycle.md

 In case a commit message is not enough to fully describe the request, then it should become an independent iteration of the Cycle without blocking current.
-Thereby, problem decomposition will continue until it compose a decision tree with elementary leafs described with a commit message.
+Thereby, problem decomposition will continue until it compose a decision tree with elementary leaves described with a commit message.

 #### Example